Particular/docs.particular.net/transports/azure-service-bus/configuration.md

 > [!NOTE]
 > The lock duration for all prefetched messages starts as soon as they are fetched.
 To avoid `LockLostException`, ensure the lock-renewal duration is longer than the total time it takes to process all prefetched messages (i.e., message handler execution time multiplied by the prefetch count).
-> In addition, it's important to consider the endpoint's scaling.
-If the prefetch count is high, the lock may deprive other endpoint instances of messages, rendering additional endpoint instances unnecessary.
+> In addition, it's important to consider how the endpoint is scaled.
+If the prefetch count is high, the lock may deprive other endpoint instances of messages, making those instances redundant.

 ## Lock-renewal